Kwiebs/Forpetswithlove/exampleSite/content/english/blog/truth-about-cat-scratching.md

 ---

-## Myth #4: "I Can Train My Cat to Stop Scratching Completely" ❌
+## Myth #4: "i can train my cat to stop scratching completely" ❌

 ### The Truth: Scratching is Essential—Redirect, Don't Eliminate